-The Certified EIR did not discuss historic resources.
+The Certified EIR did not discuss historic resources as it was not required to do so at the time the EIR was certified.

 There are no structures on the Site.
 Therefore, no impact would occur.

 Archaeological Resources

 As stated in the Certified EIR, an archaeological survey was conducted onsite.
 6 archaeological sites and 13 isolates were located and recorded onsite.
 Cultural resources within the Site could be affected directly by construction activities and indirectly by the increased number and presence of humans in the area.